Skip to content

 Northern sky

-stars in the northern sky tonight from the southern hemisphere
+Stars visible in the northern sky tonight in the southern hemisphere

 Stars in the northern sky tonight in the southern hemisphere, image: Stellarium